Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 26.1% of 42,447 analysed skills contain security vulnerabilities.[sec]
 Without agent.lock-style pinning, a supply-chain attack can silently replace a skill between invocations.
 The npm ecosystem learned this lesson with event-stream and ua-parser-js.
 The skill ecosystem hasn't learned it yet — but with 280K+ public skills and 46.3% duplication rates, the attack surface is already enormous.

-Across 50+ papers, every major lab release, and every production deployment we surveyed, ten patterns keep appearing.
-These aren't speculative — they're empirically validated by multiple independent teams.
+Across 50+ papers, ten patterns keep appearing.
+Not speculative — empirically validated by multiple independent teams.

 EvoSkills: 71.1% vs. 53.5% human-curated.[6]
 The gap is iteration count, not intelligence.
 Self-generated skills without iteration provide ≈0pp benefit (SkillsBench).
 But add a closed-loop evolution cycle — fail → reflect → mutate → validate — and the skills rapidly surpass human-authored ones.
 The key variable is iteration count: 3+ cycles typically suffice.